Start an Application Service Provisioning Business in Dubai

 What Application Service Provisioning Means in Dubai's ICT Landscape

 Activity code 6311.03 covers the hosting, managing, and delivering of software applications to end users over a network.
-Under a Business Licence issued by Dubai South Business Hub Free Zone, operators are authorised to provide application services on behalf of clients, including deployment, maintenance, and ongoing management of software platforms.
+Under a Business License issued by Dubai South Business Hub Free Zone, operators are authorised to provide application services on behalf of clients, including deployment, maintenance, and ongoing management of software platforms.
 This places the activity firmly within the ICT category, aligned with the UAE's broader digital economy strategy and Vision 2031 goals, which prioritise technology adoption, smart infrastructure, and data-driven governance across public and private sectors.

 Dubai South Business Hub Free Zone is a strategic base for ICT operators for several reasons.
 Located adjacent to Al Maktoum International Airport, it offers world-class logistics connectivity, a business-friendly regulatory environment, and streamlined setup procedures.
 The free zone authority actively supports technology-focused businesses, making it one of the most accessible and commercially attractive jurisdictions for ICT entrepreneurs looking to establish a regional presence.

 Dubai's position as a regional ICT hub is underpinned by robust connectivity infrastructure, multiple tier-three and tier-four data centres, and a highly digitised business environment.
-The city consistently ranks among the top smart city destinations globally, and its proximity to GCC, African, and South Asian markets gives licence holders access to a combined addressable market of hundreds of millions of potential users.
+The city consistently ranks among the top smart city destinations globally, and its proximity to GCC, African, and South Asian markets gives license holders access to a combined addressable market of hundreds of millions of potential users.

 Within Dubai South Business Hub Free Zone, foreign nationals may own 100 per cent of their business without the need for a local sponsor or Emirati partner.
 This is a significant advantage compared with mainland company structures and makes the free zone particularly attractive to international entrepreneurs and corporate investors.
 Growing regional demand for outsourced application management and cloud-hosted services further strengthens the commercial case for establishing here.